Browse by . . .

 jhaber@haberarts.com

-Rachel Hovnanian ran at Collette Blanchard through July 1, 2010, "A Vernacular of Violence" at Invisible-Exports through June 20, Uta Barth at Tanya Bonakdar through June 19, and Darren Almond at Matthew Marks through June 26.
-I contributed the material on Irene Caesar, at the artist's request, for the catalog to a show in Russia of her critic portraits, including me.
+Uta Barth ran at Tanya Bonakdar through June 19, 2010, Rachel Hovnanian at Collette Blanchard through July 1, and "A Vernacular of Violence" at Invisible-Exports through June 20.
+(I have updated the section on Barth for a show that ran through March 11, 2017.)
+I contributed the material on Irene Caesar, at the artist's request and in a slightly different form, for the catalog to a show in Russia of her critic portraits, including me.
+And no, it is not my habit to publish lewd pictures online or to cavort nude.

 Browse or Search by artist or critic Browse by period in art's histories Browse by postmodern ideas Check out what's NEW Some of my own favorites Museums, galleries, and other resources online Who is Haberarts?
 Return HOME